 Before you’re ready for bringing up a dog, you have to ask yourself whether you have time for them.
 You might have all the money and love they’ll need to be happy, but if you can’t give a dog your time then you’re probably not ready to own one.

 Much like bringing up a child, it’s a 24/7 responsibility.
-You can’t just leave your dog to their own devices for an entire day.
+You can’t just leave your dog to its own devices for an entire day.
 You have to make sure there’s someone in the house every single day for the majority of the day (even when they’re grown, it’s not ideal to leave your canine alone for more than a few hours).

 One of the most important aspects of your dog’s wellbeing is their mental health.
 Giving them love and affection regularly is a key aspect of looking after them.